← Back to Blog

 What to Look for When Visiting

-2. Safeguarding: Ask about their safeguarding policies, DBS checks for all staff, and how they handle incidents.
+2. Safeguarding: Ask about their policies, DBS checks, and how they handle incidents.
+If they're evasive, that's a red flag.

-5. Daily routine: Ask to see a typical daily schedule.
-A good balance of structured activities, free play, outdoor time, meals, and rest is important.
+5. Daily routine: Ask for a typical schedule.
+You want a mix of structured activities, free play, outdoor time, meals, and naps.

 Making Your Decision

-There is no universally "better" option.
-The right choice depends on your child's temperament, your working hours, your budget, and what is available in your area.
-Some families use a combination of both, perhaps a childminder for early mornings and a nursery for the main part of the day, or vice versa.
+There's no "right" answer here.
+It depends on your child's personality, your working hours, your budget, and honestly, what's actually available where you live.
+Some families use both -- a childminder for early mornings and a nursery for the main chunk of the day, for example.
+Do what works.

-Tip: Use our Childcare Cost Calculator to compare the total annual cost of different childcare arrangements, including any savings from Tax-Free Childcare or free hours entitlements.
+Tip: Use our Childcare Cost Calculator to compare total annual costs for different setups, including savings from Tax-Free Childcare and free hours.